Dubai: Entertainment

 Dubai Opera opened its doors on 31 August 2016 in Downtown Dubai with a performance by Plácido Domingo.
 The venue is a 2000-seat, multifunctional performing arts centre that can host not only theatrical shows, concerts, and operas, but also weddings, gala dinners, banquets, and conferences.
 Arabic movies are popular in Dubai and the UAE.
 Since 2004, the city has hosted the annual Dubai International Film Festival which serves as a showcase for Arab and Middle Eastern filmmaking talent.
 The Dubai Desert Rock Festival was also another major festival consisting of heavy metal and rock artists but is no longer held in Dubai.

 One of the lesser-known sides of Dubai is the importance of its young contemporary art gallery scene.
 Since 2008, the leading contemporary art galleries such as Carbon 12 Dubai, Green Art, gallery Isabelle van den Eynde, and The Third Line have brought the city onto the international art map.
-Art Dubai, the growing and reputable art fair of the region is also a major contributor to the contemporary art scene's development.
+Art Dubai, the region's growing and reputable art fair, is also a major contributor to the development of the contemporary art scene.
 The Theatre of Digital Art Dubai (ToDA) opened in 2020 and presents immersive digital art, including contemporary work.